emilykmarx/delve/conftamer/README.md

 * Import `net/http/pprof` (with `_` if needed)
 * If target does not already run an HTTP server, start one.
   * If server does not use the DefaultServeMux, register the pprof handlers (see pprof docs).
-* Pointer arithmetic using `unsafe` is not supported (the allocator cannot update the resulting pointers).
+* Pointer arithmetic using `unsafe` is not fully supported (the allocator cannot update the resulting pointers).

 ## Supported Go constructs